su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport/Inc_Species_Transport.md

 The `TIME_DISCRE_SPECIES` can be either an implicit or explicit euler and a CFL reduction coefficient `CFL_REDUCTION_SPECIES` compared to the regular `CFL_NUMBER` is available.

-The iniital species mass fractions are given by the list `SPECIES_INIT= 1.0, ...`.
+The inital species mass fractions are given by the list `SPECIES_INIT= 1.0, ...`.

 `SPECIES_CLIPPING= YES` with the respective lists for min and max enforces a strict lower and upper limit for the mass fraction solution used by the solver.